 Why avoid dairy?
 How?

-Pasteurized, cow’s dairy (milk, cheese, and yogurt) has most if not all of the nutrients removed during the processing and heat treatment.
-Be aware that much industrial dairy is from cows fed on growth hormones, antibiotics, and painkilllers.
+Pasteurized, cow’s dairy (milk, cheese, and yogurt) has most nutrients removed during the processing and heat treatment.
+Also, be aware that much industrial dairy is from cows fed on growth hormones, antibiotics, and painkilllers.
 Dairy can cause congested sinuses, mucus, or skin irritations in many people.
 If your sinuses are often congested, then why not try avoiding dairy for a week, and see how you feel?
 Most dairy also tends to contain a protein called A1, which may be slightly toxic for some people, who break it down to an opioid peptide that can cause inflammation of the digestive system.
+The acidifying effect of dairy may cause the calcium to become lodged in your tissues and organs, according to the acid-alkaline balance.

 The facts about dairy go beyond “lactose intolerance”.
 Lactose is a sugar (glucose + galactose) in dairy that requires an enzyme in the small intestine called lactase.
 Some people, particularly ageing people, may produce little lactase.
 They are lactase-deficient.
 Other people may have been born with a lactase deficiency.
 Some people tolerate raw dairy better than pasteurized dairy, which is depleted of enzymes during the processing.
 Some people tolerate goat or sheep dairy better than cow’s dairy.
 Without the nutrients found in raw dairy, pasteurized, cow’s dairy tends to form acids in the blood and tissues.
 An acidic environment can harbour pathogens, toxins, and lead to weight gain.